msteenhagen/indoxicate/content/posts/deskilling.md

 In other words, Braverman says that by controlling the distribution of skill, capitalist enterprises control who is in power.
 Sounds familiar?
 I think so.
 And, spoiler alert: the power stays with the capitalist.

-## Criticism Braverman's deskilling thesis
+## Criticism of Braverman's deskilling thesis

 Although Braverman's work has been influential, his main claims about deskilling have been questioned and watered down.